Hoyasumii/bee-movie/README.md

 What are you?

-I believe I'm the pe
+I believe I'm the pea